zaregossiieu92/mindmapping/README.md

 ## Conclusion: Get 50% Off Your Mindvalley Coupon Code

-The best Mindvalley discount available in 2026 is the 50% off promotional annual plan at $199/year, available through seasonal flash sale events.
+The best [Mindvalley promo](https://online-discount-deals.webflow.io/) available in 2026 is the 50% off promotional annual plan at $199/year, available through seasonal flash sale events.
 Outside of active promotions, the standard annual plan at $399/year still delivers a $189 saving over monthly billing, making it the smartest option for anyone committed to using the platform for a full year.

 All plans come with a 15-day no-questions-asked money-back guarantee, eliminating any financial risk.
 Use any discount link on this page to ensure you are accessing the best available price at the time of purchase.